 Here at Mooncascade, most of our software development projects are built using agile methodologies.
 Teams are focused on products, not tasks, and everyone is responsible for the end result.
 It’s a fast-paced process that requires vision, communication, and collaboration to run smoothly.

-Not only is QA business-crucial in agile product development—it needs to be agile too, if it wants to keep up.
-Used properly and in the right context, agile QA will help your team be more flexible, cut waste, and generate long-term value for the product you’re developing.
+Of course, appropriate QA is crucial in business, so if you’re using agile product development— you need agile quality assurance too so that QA can keep up.
+Used properly and in the right context, agile quality assurance will help your team be more flexible, cut waste, and generate long-term value for the product you’re developing.
 Here’s how.

-What is agile QA and how does it work?
+What is agile quality assurance, and how does it work?

 In agile development, products are built in cycles called sprints.
 Testing happens on a smaller scale, but it’s used in a greater variety and frequency of cases.
 So it needs to happen fast and often.